Who Might be Liable for a Commercial Trucking Accident

 • Those responsible for the design and maintenance of roadways.
 Some accidents are the result of the failure to properly engineer roadways, or the failure thereafter of the entity responsible for roadway maintenance to properly care for the road.
 As a result of poor maintenance, roadways can be dangerous, particularly when traffic control devices do not work properly, or sections of the road are physically damaged.

 • Those causing other distractions.
-Accidents frequently occur in construction zones, especially at night when lane alterations are in effect and when blinking lights are being used.
+Accidents often happen in construction zones, particularly at night when crews alter lanes and use blinking lights.
 In some instances, construction companies and others responsible for roadwork may share liability.

 As Phoenix accident lawyers, our role is to determine all those who may be liable so full compensation can be sought for our clients.
-Typically, we retain accident investigators and other experts in commercial truck accidents in order to determine all of the different factors (and people) that may have contributed to an accident.
-Once this determination has been made, we will then initiate litigation on behalf of our client against all those who we believe are liable.
+Typically, we retain accident investigators and other experts in commercial truck accidents.
+The goal is to determine all of the different factors (and people) that may have contributed to an accident.
+Once we make this determination, we will then launch litigation on behalf of our client against all those we believe are responsible.

 Find out how we can help you – call our firm today to speak with a Phoenix personal injury lawyer.
 We offer free, no-obligation consultations at Begam Marks & Traulsen, P.A.; contact us today.